Read This First

 1. Government Strategies and Tactics in a Free Market Economy: While a core principle of a free market is minimal government intervention, governments still play a significant role in shaping economic activity.

-2. Central distinction: Strategies and tactics that governments use to manipulate or helps separate what otherwise becomes compressed inside Government Interventions.
+2. Central distinction: Government Interventions helps separate what otherwise becomes compressed inside Government Interventions.

 3. Best charitable version: The idea has to be made strong enough that criticism reaches the real view rather than a caricature.